Quirly/Quirly/README.md

 **🌱 Generate TV Scripts**: This is a RNN/LSTM network architecture where text data is used to generate a script dialogue for the US sitcom "Seinfeld".
 This neural network has been created with Python and *PyTorch*.
 The project has been implemented/developed within in my Udacity Nanodegree certification course "Deep Learning" and was the third of five projects I realized.
 The goal of this project was to learn how networks can be trained with specific texts to generate new texts being given some words as a starting point.

-- Input data is *text data* (existing TV scripts for US sitcom "Seinfeld"
+- Input data is *text data* (existing TV scripts of US sitcom "Seinfeld")
 - Output data is *script text*
 - Algorithm used is a combination of ***RNN*** and ***LSTM*** in ***PyTorch***